Oracle Corporation (ORCL) Shares Down Despite Recent Market Volatility

-Oracle Corporation (NYSE: ORCL)’s stock price has decreased by -0.20 compared to its previous closing price of 104.29.
-However, the company has seen a 1.21% increase in its stock price over the last five trading sessions.
+The stock price of Oracle Corporation (NYSE: ORCL) has plunged by -0.09 when compared to previous closing price of 105.99, but the company has seen a 1.53% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/13/22 that Oracle Spends Like There Is a Big Tomorrow

 Is It Worth Investing in Oracle Corporation (NYSE: ORCL) Right Now?